 Groundwater - Water found below the ground surface.
 Groundwater may be geologic in origin and as pristine as it was when it was entrapped by the surrounding rock or it may be subject to daily or seasonal effects depending on the local hydrologic cycle.
 Groundwater may be pumped from wells and used for drinking water, irrigation, and other purposes.
 It is recharged by precipitation or irrigation water soaking into the ground.
-Thus, any contaminant in precipitation or irrigation water may be carried into groundwater.
+Thus, any contaminant in precipitation or irrigation water.